-NUMBER OF DIRECTORS
+2. NUMBER OF DIRECTORS

-Under our Articles, the number of directors may be fixed or changed from time to time by ordinary resolution but shall not be fewer than three.
-We currently have five directors.
+Under the Articles, the number of directors may be fixed or changed from time to time by ordinary resolution but shall not be fewer than three.
 The Board believes that five is a sufficient number of directors to efficiently carry out the duties of the Board at our current stage of development, as well as enhance the diversity of views, skills and experience the directors bring to the Board.

 The Board recommends that shareholders vote in favour of fixing the number of directors at five.
-Unless you give other instructions, the persons named in the enclosed form of proxy intend to vote FOR setting the number of directors at five.
+Unless you give other instructions, the persons named in the enclosed form of proxy intend to vote FOR setting the number of directors at four.

-ELECTION OF DIRECTORS
+3. ELECTION OF DIRECTORS

 The term of office of each of the current directors will end at the conclusion of the Meeting.
-Unless the director's office is vacated earlier in accordance with the provisions of the Alberta Act, each director elected will hold office until the conclusion of the next annual meeting of the Corporation, or if no director is then elected, until a successor is elected.
+Unless the director's office is vacated earlier in accordance with the provisions of the Business Corporations Act (Alberta), each director elected will hold office until the conclusion of the next annual meeting of the Corporation, or if no director is then elected, until a successor is elected.

-The following disclosure sets out the names of management's five nominees for election as directors, all major offices and positions with the Corporation and any of its significant affiliates each now holds, each nominee's principal occupation, business or employment, the period of time during which each has been a director of the Corporation and the number of Common Shares of the Corporation beneficially owned by each, directly or indirectly, or over which each exercised control or direction, as at April 30, 2014.
+The following disclosure sets out the names of management's five nominees for election as directors, all major offices and positions with the Corporation and any of its significant affiliates each now holds, each nominee's principal occupation for the last five years, business or employment, the period of time during which each has been a director of the Corporation and the number of Common Shares of the Corporation beneficially owned by each, directly or indirectly, or over which each exercised control or direction, as at June 11, 2018.